Skip to main content

 What Are the Clinical Implications of the Gut Brain Hormone Axis?

-The recognition of the gut-brain-hormone axis has opened up new avenues for the treatment of hormonal and disorders.
+The recognition of the gut-brain-hormone axis has opened up new avenues for the treatment of hormonal and mental health disorders.
 Interventions aimed at restoring a healthy gut microbiome, such as dietary changes, probiotics, and prebiotics, can have a profound impact on your hormonal balance and your mental wellness.

 A comprehensive stool analysis can provide valuable insights into the health of your gut microbiome, identifying imbalances such as dysbiosis, inflammation, and intestinal permeability (“leaky gut”).
 An Organic Acids Test (OAT) can also be a valuable tool, as it can provide information about neurotransmitter metabolism, microbial overgrowth, and nutrient deficiencies that can impact both your gut health and your hormonal balance.